corona-warn-app/cwa-server/README.md

 ### Maven-Based Build

-If you want to actively develop in one of the cwa services, the Maven-based runtime is most suitable.
+If you want to actively develop in one of the CWA services, the Maven-based runtime is most suitable.
-To prepare your machine to run the cwa project locally, we recommend that you first ensure that you've installed the following:
+To prepare your machine to run the CWA project locally, we recommend that you first ensure that you've installed the following:

 * [Minimum JDK Version 11](https://openjdk.java.net/)
 * [Maven 3.6](https://maven.apache.org/)